The Dock of The Bay

 You asked how does one become a James Carpenter in the Bay Area and I guess my answer is that you don't -- you become a Josh; become the best and most unique Josh in the world and bring to your craft all that Josh has experienced, thought of, considered, or conceived.
 My path to this place was unique; yours will be as well.

-, Grasshopper, but Truth be told, I am in reality a well known nobody.
+And you have my thanks for your praise, Grasshopper, but Truth be told, I am in reality a well known nobody.
 I am a Regional Theatre Actor -- I've not been on Broadway, not been to L.A. (we just don't get along); I'm one of the warriors in the trenches, if you will.
 A well recognized and appreciated soldier, but a soldier nonetheless.
 I've traded off living in New York, the acknowledged heart of Theatre in this country, for living in the area that I love and I'm willing to live with the trade.

+It's true that there is sometimes a perception that if you're not from New York you're not a good actor and I've known actors to take P.O.
+Boxes in NY to help prove their legitimacy.
+There was a long standing joke (and may still be one) that if you were from this area you had to go work somewhere else before you'd get hired at one of the major Theatres here.
 Many fine actors have left this area because they felt their talents weren't recognized or appreciated and gone on to more lucrative pastures in New York and Los Angeles.
 I just got lucky and got a ticket into the circle otherwise I'd be telling that same joke.
 I got in on the ground floor in a hot Repertory company with a new facility and new Artistic Director and managed to prove that I had some talent and worth.
 Luck is a lot of the business, and you have to help it happen.

 The Bay Area is a hard one for a young actor to break into I think, but the Artistic and Casting Directors in the Bay Area seem to really feel a commitment to using "local talent" and try to cast seasons using at least (and correct me if I've got my figures wrong, Meryl), 60% local actors; but local talent won't bring in the audiences who aren't regular Theatre-goers the way a Film or Television actor will-- if you want to sell a season and gain prestige for yourself and your organization this is a sure way to do it.
 It's proven true time and time again and theatres country-wide are fighting for survival in difficult financial times.